linera-io/linera-protocol/CONTRIBUTING.md

 ```
 (see also [rust-lang/rustfmt#4991](https://github.com/rust-lang/rustfmt/issues/4991))

+## Managing cargo features and dependencies between crates

+* Crates `xxx` which define the `test` feature must include `linera-xxx = { path = ".",
+  features = ["test"] }` in the section `[dev-dependencies]` instead of repeating the
+  dependencies already declared by the feature `test`.

+* A few crates define the features `wasm` and `wasmer`.
+For conveniency, these crates also
+  define a `default` feature.
+As a consequence, these crates must always be included with
+  the flag `no-default-features = true`.
+(This also applies to the self-dependencies of the
+  previous rule.)

 ## Dealing with test failures `test_format` after code changes

 Getting an error with the test in [`linera-rpc/tests/format.rs`](linera-rpc/tests/format.rs) ?